globusonline/mrdp/README.md

 **It is no longer recommended as a starting point for building a portal,** but is still available as a reference.

-See https://github.com/globus/sample-data-portal for our current reccomendations.
+See https://github.com/globus/sample-data-portal for our current recommendations.

 ----------------